 Who is mainly in charge of writing the songs?
 What inspires you to write such lyrics?

-Danti: Actually, it's not just one person’s duty to write the lyrics.
-When someone has lyrics, he / she will share it with the rest of us and we'll discuss it.
-For the “Konotasi” album, the lyricists are Amanda (violinist), Rido (keyboardist), Putra, one of our managers who also participated in writing lyrics in one of our songs, and I. For my own inspiration, it's more about everyday life, and it's not just about love, even though it seems like that.
+Danti: Actually, it’s not just one person’s duty to write the lyrics.
+When someone has lyrics, he or she will share it with the rest and we’ll discuss it.
+For Konotasi, the lyricists are Amanda, Rido, Putra and me.
+One of our managers also participated in writing the lyrics for one of our songs.
+For my own inspiration, it’s more about everyday life.
+It’s not just about love, even though it seems like that.

-What message does Fletch want to bring through their music?
+What message does the band want to convey through its music?

 Richard: We want to share what we feel through the lyrics, also through the music that supports the atmosphere of the stories from the lyrics we write.

-What kind of music does Fletch want to show to their listeners in the future?
+What kind of music does the band want to bring to listeners in the future?

-Richard: We would like to add some electric instruments along with certain effects to hopefully sink the listeners deeper into the messages that we are delivering through our songs.
+Richard: We would like to add some electric instruments along with certain effects to sink the listeners deeper into the messages that we are trying to deliver through our songs.